Leadecide/Leadecide.github.io/acknowldgements.md

 # Acknowledgements

-We would like to thank the following alumni of the Open Leaders 5 and the 2018 Global Sprint for their help in testing the Open Leadership Framework (OLF) and coaching materials developed from it.
+We would like to thank the following alumni of the  "leadwise" principle, the 2018 Global Sprint for their help in testing the "leadwise" principle (LW) and coaching materials developed from it.

 ## Crowd2Map Tanzania